Hair High: Production

 Hair High was created with a style reminiscent of old cartoons and 1950s high-school dramas.
-The film was almost entirely hand-drawn by Plympton himself, saying that he tried hiring other animators, but they could not match his art style.

-He used celluloid and hand drawings to achieve the clean look of the film.
-This would be his last cel-animated film, with his next project Guard Dog switching to digital scanning and digital colors for composition of frames.
+The film was almost entirely hand-drawn by Plympton himself; he noted that while he attempted to hire other animators, they could not match his specific art style.
+He used physical celluloid and hand drawings to achieve the "clean" look of the film.
+This was his final cel-animated feature, with his subsequent project Guard Dog switching to digital scanning and colors.